kbayliss/wagtail/docs/reference/contrib/settings.rst

 Defining settings
 =================

-Create a model that inherits from ``BaseSetting``, and register it using the ``register_setting`` decorator:
+Create a model that inherits from ``BaseSiteSetting``, and register it using the ``register_setting`` decorator:

 .. code-block:: python

     from django.db import models
-    from wagtail.contrib.settings.models import BaseSetting, register_setting
+    from wagtail.contrib.settings.models import BaseSiteSetting, register_setting

     @register_setting
-    class SocialMediaSettings(BaseSetting):
+    class SocialMediaSettings(BaseSiteSetting):
         facebook = models.URLField(
             help_text='Your Facebook page URL')
         instagram = models.CharField(